-NURS 7007 and NURS 7018 Clinical Experiential

-Learning I and II.
+NURS 7007 and NURS 7018 Clinical Experiential Learning I and II.
 The DNP clinical experiential learning courses are designed to provide an opportunity for doctoral students enrolled in the program to fulfill the practice experience requirements specified in the DNP curriculum, which are based on the American Colleges of Nursing (AACN, 2006) DNP Essentials.
-The DNP Essentials outlines competencies expected of DNP graduates and designates a minimum of 1000 postbaccalaureate practice hours.
+The DNP Essentials outlines competencies expected of DNP graduates and designates a minimum of 1000 post-baccalaureate practice hours.
 The DNP clinical experiential learning courses provide the opportunity for students to demonstrate expertise in practice and will be individualized for students based on their prior education and experience.
 Clinical experiential learning hours are designed to help students build and assimilate knowledge for advanced practice at a high level of complexity and focus in practice specialty.
-In depth work with experts from nursing and other disciplines as well as other knowledgebuilding experiences are incorporated into the clinical experiential learning courses to provide meaningful student engagement in practice environments.
+In depth work with experts from nursing and other disciplines as well as other knowledge-building experiences are incorporated into the clinical experiential learning courses to provide meaningful student engagement in practice environments.
 Students have had supervised practice requirements as part of the clinical MSN program, and will have already accumulated a portion of these required hours prior to entering the DNP program to complete the DNP program with a minimum of 1000 post-baccalaureate practice hours.
-The clinical experiential learning hours must be fulfilled prior to implementation of the translational research project.....
-1-3 s.h. each Not designed for transfer
+The clinical experiential learning hours must be fulfilled prior to implementation of the translational research project populations, population change and distribution.

-NURS 7011 Population Health Epidemiology and Data Analysis.
-This course examines the science of demography and how demographic phenomena affect public health.
-The focus of demography includes birth rates, death rates, age and gender, structure of populations, population change and distribution.
 The course prepares the student to define and identify populations and sub-populations of interest, describe the health status and needs of populations, and evaluate services provided to populations by local, regional, and federal public health agencies, as well as population-based private health care organizations.
 An emphasis on a critical analysis of the evidence-based literature on assessment, development, intervention, and evaluation of population health will assist the student to incorporate successful population health interventions into practice.
 The student will utilize accountability in determining priorities and evaluating outcomes of population-focused programs.
-Upon successful completion of the course the student will be awarded 70 clinical experiential learning Prerequisite: NURS 7000, 7001, 7005, 7006
+Upon successful completion of the course the student will be awarded 70 clinical experiential learning